Close Modal

 Every day, thousands of satellites orbit the Earth doing important jobs.
 Meet NOAA, Galileo, Aura, James Webb, and more, and find out about their special missions to connect, inform, and protect all of us on planet Earth.

-Satellites introduces children to smart satellite technology and all the ways satellites monitor the planet’s health and help us take action.
 The book uniquely combines Earth science and the latest space tech and is designed to fascinate and reassure.
-It includes a multitude of news-related themes: climate change, deforestation, wildlife tracking, storm/fire warnings, military maneuvres, exploration, new spaceports, space junk, and more.
-Satellite tech is at the forefront of the modern space race.
-There has never been a better time to learn about our ‘eyes in the sky.’
+It includes a multitude of news-related themes: climate change, deforestation, wildlife tracking, storm/fire warnings, exploration, space junk, and more.
+There has never been a better time to learn about our 'eyes in the sky’.

 Author